 - Can look cheap and low-quality

-Silk is one of the most luxurious fabrics, however, it’s pretty expensive.
-It brings superior comfort and is one of the most absorbent of fabrics.
+Silk is one of the most luxurious fabrics; however, it’s pretty expensive.
+It brings superior comfort and is one of the most absorbent fabrics.

 As a fiber, silk is elastic and has pretty good strength.
-On the other hand, it’s super-light and easy to wear.
-It has moderate resistance to wrinkles, but on the other hand, does not attract dirt because of its smoothness.
+However, it’s super light and easy to wear.
+It has moderate resistance to wrinkles but does not attract dirt because of its smoothness.

-Silk is a natural temperature regulator too, which means that it will keep you warm in winter and cool in summer.
-It’s perfect for all seasons and fits most body types, however, it’s best for more formal events.
+Silk is a natural temperature regulator which will keep you warm in winter and cool in summer.
+It’s perfect for all seasons and fits most body types; however, it’s best for more formal events.

 - Superior comfort

 - Warm in winter & cool in summer

 Velvet is another soft and luxurious fabric that can be made from both natural and synthetic fibers.
 Even the term velvet itself describes “soft and smooth” nowadays.